dotnet/csharplang/proposals/state-machine-restriction-updates.md

 ## Summary
 [summary]: #summary

-- Allow `using (ref struct)` and `unsafe` blocks in iterators and async methods provided there is no `yield` or `await` inside the blocks.
+- Allow `ref`/`ref struct` locals and `unsafe` blocks in iterators and async methods provided they are used in code blocks without any `yield` or `await`.
 - Warn about `yield` inside `lock`.

 ## Motivation
 [motivation]: #motivation

-It is not necessary to disallow `using` blocks with `ref struct` resources and `unsafe` blocks in async/iterator methods if there is no `yield` or `await` inside the blocks, because nothing from the blocks needs to be hoisted.
+It is not necessary to disallow `ref`/`ref struct` locals and `unsafe` blocks in async/iterator methods if they are not used across `yield` or `await`, because they do not need to be hoisted.

 On the other hand, having `yield` inside a `lock` means the caller also holds the lock while iterating which might lead to unexpected behavior.
 This is even more problematic in async iterators where the caller can `await` between iterations, but `await` is not allowed in `lock`.